Hellinho85/AdvancedC-HW/README.md

 Class SG1 no.9 Exercises:

-Create an abstract class Animal and Dog, Cat and Bird classes inheriting it;
+Task no.1 - Create an abstract class Animal and Dog, Cat and Bird classes inheriting it;

 Animal has: